brooklabteam/www/jointhelab/fieldtechjob.md

 #### **Compensation**

 Field Technicians will be part-time, benefits ineligible employees at the University of Chicago and will be required to demonstrate evidence of US medical insurance (i.e. on a family member's plan) prior to the position start date.
 All techs will receive an advance stipend of $2000 prior to arrival to Madagascar to support them in preparations for the upcoming field season.
-The technician will be responsible for using the stipend to obtain the following prior to the start date:
+Technicians will be responsible for using the stipend to obtain the following prior to the start date:

-- [International SOS](https://www.internationalsos.com/), or some other form of medical evacuation insurance for the duration of the employement (a ~$400 value)
+- [International SOS](https://www.internationalsos.com/), or some other form of medical evacuation insurance for the duration of the employment (a ~$400 value)
 - Rabies vaccination.
 This can cost up to ~$800 if not covered by insurance, though, depending on health insurance, this can usually be acquired cheaply with a letter from the project.
 Please reach out to your state Department of Public Health if struggling to obtain this from your Primary Care Provider.
 - One-year supply of malaria medication (i.e. malarone, doxycylcine) (a ~$200 value, depending on health insurance)
 - An extendable scientific research visa (~$55 USD value)

-Once arrived in-country, Field Technicians will receive a monthly living stipend of ~$100 a week , which will be more than sufficient to support a comfortable lifestyle throughout the duration of the project.
+Once arrived in-country, Field Technicians will receive a monthly living stipend of ~$100 a week, which will be more than sufficient to support a comfortable lifestyle throughout the duration of the project.
 Rent on Tana housing and all in-field food expenses will be paid by the project.
 Field Technicians will be expected to purchase and cook food using their living stipend while in Tana, and any excess funds from the stipend may be kept for personal use.

+One roundtrip plane ticket from a major international US airport will be funded by the project across the duration of the one year of employment.
+Ekipa Fanihy will take a 2-week break from field work during the December holidays, and the tech will be free to travel in country or, if desired, return to the US using personal funds.
+Breaks from field studies for personal travel of up to 3 weeks total at other times of the year will be permitted if requested with a minimum of 2 months advance notice.

-At the conclusion of 12 months of employment, Field Technicians will receive an additional $2000 bonus to support relocation expenses upon returning home.
+At the conclusion of 12 months of employment, field technicians will receive an additional $2000 bonus to support relocation expenses upon returning home.

-## **Diversity, and Inclusion**
+## **Diversity and Inclusion**

 **We are an equal-opportunity group.
 Applicants from underrepresented backgrounds, ethnicities, genders, sexual orientations, and lifestyles are enthusiastically encouraged to apply.** We acknowledge that we are unable to provide a salary competitive with full-time US-based employment for Field Technicians at this time.
 However, if the above compensation description is inadequate for your needs, please inform us of this in your application submission. **We will review applications on a case-by-case basis and do our best to making this opportunity accessible for the right applicant, independent of financial constraints!**